DanielAtKrypton/viper-env/README.md

 Automatically activates and deactivates python virtualenv upon cd in and out.

+## Features

+- **Automatic Activation/Deactivation:** Finds and manages virtualenvs in your project directories as you `cd`.
+- **Upward Search:** Works even if you are in a subdirectory of your project.
+- **Plays Well With Others:** If you `cd` into a project with a local venv while another venv (e.g., from Poetry, Conda, or manual activation) is active, viper-env will deactivate the old one before activating the new one.
+- **State-Aware:** Only deactivates environments that it has activated, so it won't interfere when you leave a project that uses another tool.
+- **Configurable:** Supports a quiet mode and provides `list` and `status` commands for diagnostics.

 ## Inspiration

 Based on [blueray](https://stackoverflow.com/users/1772898/blueray)'s [answer](https://stackoverflow.com/a/63955939/11685534), I decided to go one step further and implement it as a Z-Shell plugin.